 For example, your body can use 100% of the protein in an egg, whereas for plant-based foods, you end up absorbing less than 50% of the protein.

-Your physical activity, muscle mass, body composition also determines your body’s protein absorption rate.
+Your physical activity, muscle mass, and body composition also determine your body’s protein absorption rate.

-A study showed that there’s no significant boost of muscle protein synthesis in meals with more than 30g of protein.
+A study showed that there’s no significant boost in muscle protein synthesis in meals with more than 30g of protein.

 How much protein per day to lose weight?

-The ideal amount of protein for people who want to lose weight depends on your level of physical activity, body composition, and various factors.
+The ideal amount of protein for people who want to lose weight depends on their level of physical activity, body composition, and various factors.